 Because of the rigorous preparation our PhD students receive, the program has a history of strong placements.
 Recent student placements include institutions such as University of Massachusetts (Amherst), University of Tennessee, and University of Utah.
 Click here to view recent placements.

-For additional information on the technical requirements of the program or to request an information packet, contact Jennifer Aragon in the Graduate Programs Office.
+For additional information on the technical requirements of the program or to request an information packet, contact Brandy Gunter-Cox in the Graduate Programs Office.
 For other information contact: Professor Shaila Miranda.